bradserbuddy/Buddy-JS-SDK/README.md

 #### Download A File

-The Buddy JavaScript SDK `does not` support file downloads at this time, please check back again soon.
+Due to browser limitations the JavaScript SDK does not support direct file downloads.
+To retrieve a file call:

 ## Contributing Back: Pull Requests